Breathe Easier

 mouth breathers

-75% of children with sleep
+75% of children with sleep issues

-issues show orofacial dysfunction
+demonstrate orofacial dysfunction

 How Maddy Can Help